byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

      - If `errno` is anything else, this is an error.
 Use `perror()` to print out the error description.

      Have your HTTP proxy print the newly created file descriptor associated with any new clients.
 You can remove this later, but it will be good for you to see now that they are being created.

-     You will need to pass your epoll file descriptor as an argument, so you can register the new file descriptor with the epoll instance.
+     You will either need to use global instances of the `fd_set` variables for `readfds` and `writefds` or pass their addresses as pointer arguments to `handle_new_clients()`, so you can keep track of these globally.

 Now add the following to `main()`:

- - Create an epoll instance with `epoll_create1()`.
+ - Allocate and initialize `fd_set` variables for `readfds` and `writefds`.
+   Even if you chose to declare them globally, you will need to initialize them here.
  - Call `open_sfd()` to get your listening socket.
- - Register your listening socket with the epoll instance that you created, for *reading* and for edge-triggered monitoring (i.e., `EPOLLIN | EPOLLET`).
+ - Set the bit corresponding to the listening file descriptor in `readfds`, i.e., the set of file descriptors looking for data to be read -- or, in this case, connections to be `accept()`ed.
  - Create a `while(1)` loop that does the following:
-   - Calls `epoll_wait()` loop with a timeout of 1 second.
+   - Calls `select()`.
+Remember to make _copies_ of `readfds` and `writefds` and pass those copies to `select()`, so the originals aren't modified!
-   - If the result was an error (i.e., return value from `epoll_wait()` is less than 0), then handle the error appropriately (see the man page for `epoll_wait(2)` for more).
+   - If the result was an error (i.e., return value from `select()` is less than 0), then print the error and break out of the loop.
-   - If there was no error, you should loop through all the events and handle each appropriately.
+   - If there was no error, you should loop through all possible file descriptor values and handle those that are ready (whether in `readfds` or in `writefds`), as appropriate.
 For now, just start with handling new clients.
 We will implement the handling of existing clients later.
-If the event corresponds to the listening file descriptor, then call `handle_new_clients()`.
+If the ready file descriptor is the listening file descriptor, then call `handle_new_clients()`.

+     Note that the return value of `select()` is "the number of file descriptors contained in the three returned descriptor sets (that is, the total number of bits that are set in readfds, writefds, exceptfds)." (man page for `select(2)`).
+Thus, if you subtract one every time a file descriptor is handled from `readfds` or `writefds`, you can break out of the loop when your count gets to zero.

 At this point, your server is merely set up to listen for incoming client connections and `accept()` them.
 It is not yet doing anything else useful, but